stanley3384/OrderedSetVelociRaptor/README.md

 --Start with installing the Apophenia library and the libraries Apophenia depends on.

 --Adapted from Ben Klemens README below.
-Take a look at the following for better information about installing Apophenia.
+Take a look at the following for better information about Apophenia.
+The VelociRaptor program doesn't compile correctly with the most recent version of Apophenia(version 0.999).
+Working at it.
+For now, there is a previous version of Apophenia(version 0.99) in the Misc folder that will work.

 https://github.com/b-k/Apophenia